sudharsan19/Alation/README.md

 # Step 2:

 Once Cloned the git repository, go to environment directory and run "vagrant up" command.
-Now the vagrant instances will be created Ansible management, Load balancer and 2 Web Servers.
+Now the vagrant instances for Ansible management, Load balancer and 2 Web Servers will be created.

 #vagrant status